-(1) The requirements in Article 105(1) that a takeover offer shall extend to all the Shares, or all the Shares of any class or classes, in a Company shall be regarded as satisfied notwithstanding that the offer does not extend to Shares which associates of the offeror hold or have contracted to acquire.
-Subject to Article 105(2), Shares which any such associate holds or has contracted to acquire, whether at the time when the offer is made or subsequently, shall be disregarded for the purposes of any reference in this Chapter 11 to the Shares to which a takeover offer relates.
+- (1) The requirements in Article 101(1) that a takeover offer shall extend to all the Shares, or all the Shares of any class or classes, in a Company shall be regarded as satisfied notwithstanding that the offer does not extend to Shares which associates of the offeror hold or have contracted to acquire.
+Subject to Article 101(2), Shares which any such associate holds or has contracted to acquire, whether at the time when the offer is made or subsequently, shall be disregarded for the purposes of any reference in this Chapter 11 to the Shares to which a takeover offer relates. - (2) Where, during the period within which a takeover offer can be accepted, any associate of the offeror acquires or contracts to acquire any of the Shares to which the offer relates, then, if the condition specified in Article 102(7)(a) or 102(7)(b) is satisfied in respect of those Shares, such Shares shall be treated for the purpose of that Article as Shares to which the offer relates. - (3) In Article 104(1)(b) and Article 104(2)(b), the reference to Shares which the offeror has acquired or contracted to acquire shall include a reference to Shares which any associate of the offeror has acquired or contracted to acquire. - (4) In this Article, "associate", in relation to an offeror, means one (1) or more of the following: - (a) a nominee of the offeror; - (b) a holding company, subsidiary or fellow subsidiary of the offeror or a nominee of such a holding company, subsidiary or fellow subsidiary; or - (c) a company in which the offeror is substantially interested. - (5) For the purposes of Article 108(4)(b), a Company is a fellow subsidiary of another company if both are subsidiaries of the same company but neither is a subsidiary of the other. - (6) For the purposes of Article 108(4)(c), an offeror has a substantial interest in a company if: - (a) that company or its Directors are accustomed to act in accordance with the offeror's directions or instructions; or - (b) the offeror is entitled to exercise or control the exercise of one-third $\binom{1}{3}$ or more of the voting power at general meetings of that company; or

-- (2) Where, during the period within which a takeover offer can be accepted, any associate of the offeror acquires or contracts to acquire any of the Shares to which the offer relates, then, if the condition specified in Article 106(7)(a) or 106(7)(b) is satisfied in respect of those Shares, such Shares shall be treated for the purpose of that Article as Shares to which the offer relates. - (3) In Article 108(1)(b) and Article 108(2)(b), the reference to Shares which the offeror has acquired or contracted to acquire shall include a reference to Shares which any associate of the offeror has acquired or contracted to acquire. - (4) In this Article, "associate", in relation to an offeror, means one (1) or more of the following: - (a) a nominee of the offeror; - (b) a holding company, subsidiary or fellow subsidiary of the offeror or a nominee of such a holding company, subsidiary or fellow subsidiary; or - (c) a body corporate in which the offeror is substantially interested. - (5) For the purposes of Article 112(4)(b), a Company is a fellow subsidiary of another body corporate if both are subsidiaries of the same body corporate but neither is a subsidiary of the other. - (6) For the purposes of Article 112(4)(c), an offeror has a substantial interest in a body corporate if: - (a) that body corporate or its directors are accustomed to act in accordance with the offeror's directions or instructions; or - (b) the offeror is entitled to exercise or control the exercise of one-third (1/2) or more of the voting power at general meetings of that body corporate; or - (c) the offeror owns or controls directly or indirectly more than twenty per cent (20%) of the share capital of that body corporate. - (7) Where the offeror is an individual, the offeror's associates shall also include the offeror's spouse and any child, step-child, or grandchild of the offeror.
+- (c) the offeror owns or controls directly or indirectly more than twenty per cent (20%) of the share capital of that company. - (7) Where the offeror is an individual, the offeror's associates shall also include the offeror's spouse and any child, step-child, or grandchild of the offeror.